 Use the tabs below to learn more about managing infusion-related reactions associated with DOXIL® therapy.

-- Acute infusion-related reactions including, but not limited to, flushing, shortness of breath, facial swelling, headache, chills, back pain, tightness in the chest or throat, and/or hypotension have occurred in up to 10% of patients treated with DOXIL®.
-In most patients, these reactions have resolved within several hours to a day once the infusion is terminated.
-In some patients, reactions resolved with slowing of the infusion rate
+- Acute infusion-related reactions consisting of, but not limited to, flushing, shortness of breath, facial swelling, headache, chills, back pain, tightness in the chest or throat, and/or hypotension occurred in 11% of patients with solid tumors treated with DOXIL®.

 Identifying Infusion-Related Reactions